membraneframework/membrane_tutorials/broadcasting/06_RTSP_Introduction.md

 ## Solution

-The reasons for converting RTSP to HLS are very similar to the ones we explained with RTMP.
+The reasons for converting RTSP to HLS are very similar to the ones we explained with RTMP, as RTSP comes with similar shortcomings as RTMP.
 RTSP is very rarely supported on playback devices, has problems with traversing firewalls and proxies and doesn't support adaptive bitrate.

 ## What technology we will use